Dylangarcia96/logistics-dashboard-project/README.md

-# Logistics Performance Analytics Dashboard

-# Project Overview

-#

-# Purpose:

-# Analyse supplier performance, purchasing behaviour, and inventory dynamics to support better procurement and inventory planning decisions.

-#

-# Tools Used:

-#

-# Python (synthetic data generation)

-#

-# SQL Server (data modelling, views, stored procedures)

-#

-# Power BI (data modeling, DAX, visual reports)

-#

-# This project simulates a real-world logistics environment using synthetic data and demonstrates an end-to-end analytics workflow.

-#

-# Business Problem

-#

-# Logistics teams often experience difficulties with:

-#

-# Understanding where spend is concentrated among suppliers

-#

-# Evaluating supplier reliability

-#

-# Finding an accurate balance between inventory availability and overstocking

-#

-# Identifying drivers of total spend and delays

-#

-# This project addresses those challenges by combining purchasing, supplier, delivery, and inventory movement data into a unified analytical model.

-#

-# Data Sources

-#

-# The dataset was synthetically generated in Python to mimic realistic logistics operations.

-#

-# Core Tables

-#

-# Suppliers: supplier details, lead time, on-time rate, freight cost

-#

-# Products: product catalog with category and supplier assignment

-#

-# Purchase Orders: order quantities, dates, and total cost

-#

-# Inventory Movements: IN / OUT movements with signed quantities

-#

-# Delivery Times: expected vs. actual delivery performance

-#

-# Date Dimension: calendar table for time intelligence

-#

-# Data Modelling \& Transformations

-#

-# Python

-#

-# Generated reproducible synthetic data using numpy, pandas, and faker

-#

-# Implemented opening stock logic to prevent unrealistic negative inventory

-#

-# Simulated delivery delays using probabilistic distributions

-#

-# SQL Server

-#

-# Created a star schema with:

-#

-# Fact tables: Fact\_Purchase\_Order, Fact\_Inventory

-#

-# Dimension tables: Supplier, Product, Category, Date

-#

-# Built enriched views to simplify reporting

-#

-# Used:

-#

-# CTEs

-#

-# Window functions (running inventory balances)

-#

-# Stored procedures for parameterised supplier analysis

-#

-# Power BI

-#

-# Implemented a clean dimensional model

-#

-# Divided the report into a main diagnostic page and successive analytical pages

-#

-# Created the following Key KPIs \& Metrics:

-#

-# Total Spend

-#

-# Average Delay (days)

-#

-# Average On-Time Rate

-#

-# Closing Stock Balance

-#

-# Days of Inventory Coverage

-#

-# % Days Below Safety Stock

-#

-# These KPIs dynamically respond to date, supplier, product, and category filters and drill downs from other charts

-#

-# 🔍 Key Insights

-# Spend \& Demand

-#

-# Total spend is relatively well distributed across suppliers, reducing dependency risk.
+\# Logistics Performance Analytics Dashboard

+\## Project Overview

+\### Purpose:

+This project simulates a real-world logistics environment using synthetic data and demonstrates an end-to-end analytics workflow.

+The main focus is to analyse supplier performance, purchasing behaviour, and inventory dynamics to support better procurement and inventory planning decisions.

+\### Tools Used:

+* Python (synthetic data generation)

+* SQL Server (data modelling, views, stored procedures)

+* Power BI (data modelling, DAX, visual reports)

+\### Business Problem

+Logistics teams often experience difficulties with:

+* Understanding where spend is concentrated among suppliers

+* Evaluating supplier reliability

+* Finding an accurate balance between inventory availability and overstocking

+* Identifying drivers of total spend and delays

+This project addresses those challenges by combining purchasing, supplier, delivery, and inventory movement data into a unified analytical model.

+\### Data Sources

+The dataset was synthetically generated in Python to mimic realistic logistics operations.

+\#### Core Tables

+* Suppliers: supplier details, lead time, on-time rate, freight cost

+* Products: product catalogue with category and supplier assignment

+* Purchase Orders: order quantities, dates, and total cost

+* Inventory Movements: IN / OUT movements with signed quantities

+* Delivery Times: expected vs. actual delivery performance

+* Date Dimension: calendar table for time intelligence

+\### Data Modelling \& Transformations

+1. Python

+* Generated reproducible synthetic data using numpy, pandas, and faker

+* Implemented opening stock logic to prevent unrealistic negative inventory

+* Simulated delivery delays using probabilistic distributions

+2\.
+SQL Server

+Created a star schema with:

+* Fact tables: Fact\_Purchase\_Order, Fact\_Inventory

+* Dimension tables: Supplier, Product, Category, Date

+Built enriched views to simplify reporting using:

+* CTEs

+* Window functions

+* Stored procedures for parameterised supplier analysis

+3\.
+Power BI

+* Implemented a clean dimensional model

+* Divided the report into a main diagnostic page and successive analytical pages

+* Created the following Key KPIs \& Metrics:

+* Total Spend

+* Average Delay (days)

+* Average On-Time Rate

+* Closing Stock Balance

+* Days of Inventory Coverage

+* % Days Below Safety Stock

+These KPIs dynamically respond to date, supplier, product, and category filters and drill downs from other charts

+\### Key Insights

+1. Spend and Demand

+Total spend is relatively well distributed across suppliers, reducing dependency risk.
 However, monthly spend shows high variability, indicating opportunities for better demand planning and purchase smoothing.

-#

-# Inventory
+2\.
+Inventory

-#

-# Total inventory coverage exceeds 300 days, suggesting significant overstocking.
+Total inventory coverage exceeds 300 days, suggesting significant overstocking.
 As a consequence, holding costs increase, as well as warehouse space usage and obsolescence risk.

-# Frequent inventory fluctuations highlight potential misalignment between purchasing and consumption.
+Frequent inventory fluctuations highlight potential misalignment between purchasing and consumption.

-#

-# Supplier Performance
+3\.
+Supplier Performance

-#

-# Delayed orders are common, though the average delay remains modest (≈ 2–4 days).
+Delayed orders are common, though the average delay remains modest (≈ 2–4 days).

-#

-# There is no meaningful correlation between freight cost and on-time delivery, suggesting higher freight spend does not guarantee reliability.
+There is no meaningful correlation between freight cost and on-time delivery, suggesting higher freight spend does not guarantee reliability.

-#

-# A negative correlation exists between lead time and on-time rate — shorter lead times improve delivery reliability.
+A negative correlation exists between lead time and on-time rate — shorter lead times improve delivery reliability.

-#

-# Spend Drivers
+4\.
+Spend Drivers

-#

-# Most suppliers cluster around a similar average order size.
+Most suppliers cluster around a similar average order size.
+However, order size alone does not drive total spend.

-#

-# Order size alone does not drive total spend.

-#

-# Number of orders is the primary driver of total spend, as evidenced by larger bubbles corresponding to higher spend.
+On the contrary, number of orders is the primary driver of total spend, as evidenced by larger bubbles corresponding to higher spend.

-#

-# Limitations
+\### Limitations

-#

-# Data is synthetically generated and does not represent a specific real company.
+1. Data is synthetically generated and does not represent a specific real company.

-#

-# Inventory movements are simulated and may not reflect operational constraints such as batch sizes or reorder policies.
+2. Inventory movements are simulated and may not reflect operational constraints such as batch sizes or reorder policies.

-#

-# Safety stock thresholds are assumed for demonstration purposes.
+3. Safety stock thresholds are assumed for demonstration purposes.

-#

-# Next Steps \& Enhancements
+\### Next Steps \& Enhancements

-#

-# Introduce reorder point logic and automatic replenishment simulation
+* Introduce reorder point logic and automatic replenishment simulation

-#

-# Add forecasting for demand and inventory consumption
+* Add forecasting for demand and inventory consumption

-#

-# Segment suppliers by risk profile (cost vs. reliability trade-off)
+* Segment suppliers by risk profile (cost vs. reliability trade-off)

-#

-# Incorporate ABC / XYZ inventory classification
+* Incorporate ABC / XYZ inventory classification